-- (a) Initial assessment of the patient should include:- - (i) proper history and examination - (ii) appropriate investigation - (iii) proper diagnosis and/or diagnostic formulation - (iv) education and counseling - (v) promotion of detoxification programmes - (b) The medical practitioner should inform patients of other treatment modalities available in the community before putting them on long-term maintenance therapy. - (c) Treatment of opioid dependence should be prescribed only after accurate diagnosis.
-There should be a proper documented management plan given to the patient and accordingly recorded.
+- (a) Initial assessment of the patient should include:- - (i) proper history and examination - (ii) appropriate investigation - (iii) proper diagnosis and/or diagnostic formulation - (iv) education and counselling - (v) promotion of detoxification programmes - (b) The medical practitioner should inform patients of other treatment modalities available in the community before putting them on long-term maintenance therapy. - (c) Treatment of opioid dependence should be prescribed only after accurate diagnosis.
+There should be a properly documented management plan given to the patient and accordingly recorded.
 In the management plan for the use of substitute drugs for opioid dependence, holistic care is important and success of therapy is highly dependent on the trust between the physician and the patient. - (d) The attending doctor should ensure that he is fully competent to provide proper care of patients under his care.
-Specific training in the management of drug dependence is strongly encouraged for all doctors involved in such work. - (e) The patient should be informed that drugs are only part of the management plan, and should be put in touch with available support for proper social and psychological management. - (f) The patient should be warned of risks of concurrent heroin/drug use.
-He should be informed of the need for random urine checking.
+Specific training in the management of drug dependence is strongly encouraged for all doctors involved in such work.

-- (g) The prescription, dispensing and/or administration of substitute drugs should be organized in such a way as to avoid stock piling by the patient, resale or other illicit usage.
-The minimum amount of such substitute drugs as necessary should be supplied. - (h) The patient should be regularly monitored, and an adequate and proper medical record should be kept concerning the treatment given to the patient. - (i) Simultaneous use of other psychoactive agents should be justified and used with caution.
-Clear documentation is required. - (j) In addition the medical practitioner shall comply with all the provisions in the Dangerous Drugs Ordinance and Regulations.
+- (e) The patient should be informed that drugs are only part of the management plan, and should be put in touch with available support for proper social and psychological management. - (f) The patient should be warned of risks of concurrent heroin/drug use.
+He should be informed of the need for random urine checking. - (g) The prescription, dispensing and/or administration of substitute drugs should be organized in such a way as to avoid stock piling by the patient, resale or other illicit usage.
+The minimum amount of such substitute drugs as necessary should be supplied. - (h) The patient should be regularly monitored.
+An adequate and proper medical record should be kept concerning the treatment provided to the patient and the outcome. - Simultaneous use of other Dangerous Drugs should be justified and used with caution.
+Adequate and proper documentation for the justification is required. - (j) In addition, the medical practitioner shall comply with all the provisions in the Dangerous Drugs Ordinance and Regulations.